ContaoDMS/migration/README.md

 Templates
 ---------

-Use `templates/renaming.txt` to rename yout templates.
+See `templates/renaming.txt` to check the new names of the templates.

 Files
 -----

-- rename all files: add '_0' to version string (will be the patch number)
+- manually rename all files: add '_0' to version string (will be the patch number) OR
+- use `files/rename.php` to rename all files automatically via script
+ - copy `files/rename.php` to DokManSystem files directory
+ - execute it **ONCE** in your browser (http://DOMAIN.TLD/tl_files/DMS_DIRECTORY/rename.php)
+ - maybe `.htaccess` must be deactivated temporarily

 Contao
 ------